 Read our handy guide on how to pick a dog breed.
 We give you all of your lifestyle factors and dog characteristics to consider to find the best fit for you and your family.

-Did you know that 34% of dogs and 3% of cats are obtained through a breeder?
+Did you know that 34% of dogs but only 3% of cats are obtained through a breeder?
 The best way to find a responsible dog breeder is to ask around.
 Consider asking the following people if they know of a reputable breeder in your area.

 - Dog trainers